isc-projects/kea/doc/sphinx/arm/install.rst

    ``/usr/lib/python3/dist-packages``.

  - ``--enable-perfdhcp``
-   Build the optional ``perfdhcp`` DHCP benchmarking tool.
+   Build the optional :iscman:`perfdhcp` DHCP benchmarking tool.
 The default is to not build it.

  - ``--with-freeradius``